department-of-veterans-affairs/va.gov-team/products/decision-reviews/higher-level-review/design/content-source-of-truth.md

 ### Add an issue

-Name of issue (*Required)
+Name of issue (\*Required)

 You can only add an issue that you’ve already received a VA decision notice for.

-Date of decision (*Required)
+Date of decision (\*Required)

-You can find the decision date on your decision notice (the letter you got in the mail from us). enter two digits for the month and day and four digits for the year.
+You can find the decision date on your decision notice (the letter you got in the mail from us).

+Enter two digits for the month and day and four digits for the year.

 [Month] [ Day] [Year ]